 We have technology and calendars for a reason - to make life a bit easier.
 If you can automate/schedule any tasks at home and for your business, do it.

 Professionally - I have found that allocating specific days for administrative tasks (website management, online ordering) and baking help keep my week in order.
 Utilize apps like Planoly to schedule social media posts,, and Canva to design the posts.
 Instacart has been awesome as it saves me time from doing my baking shopping in-store and spending extra money.

 Personally - When doing tasks around the house, I set my timer for 30 minutes.
 If a task is completed before the 30 minutes, I move on to the next item on the to-do list.
 These ideas can help maintain a good work/life balance.

 There will be times when you just aren't motivated.
-Trust me, I have several of these moments.
+Trust me, I have several of these moments (almost everyday it seems).
 Take a step back, take a deep breath, and do nothing.
 If you aren't feeling it, don't do it.
 That's your mind/body telling you you need to take a break.
 Step away, take a nap, take a walk, or my favorite, go get something good to eat.
 You will be surprised at what happens when you take a moment to breathe.
 You will come back with a clear mind, fresh ideas, and ready to go.

 Enjoy What You Do

 Last, but not least, enjoy what you do and shine.
 Your talent is a God given gift.
 Do what you do and shine, throw glitter, and sparkle while doing it.